 How do freelancers typically charge?

-Some freelancers prefer to charge by the project, while others charge by the hour.
-We conducted a far-reaching freelancer pay study that will give you some insight here.
+Some freelancers prefer to charge by the project, while others charge by the hour or word.

 Are expensive freelancers really worth it?